Bluefina working to gain greater foothold in high-end restaurants with "Wagyu" of tuna

 8 Min

-Ito said the shift to ranching was in response to a number of commercial and environmental pressures.
+According to Ito, the shift from wild caught bluefin to ranching was in response to a number of commercial and environmental pressures – and is also part of how the company has developed its high-quality products.

 Before ranching most bluefin suppliers worked on a shorter-term timeline that produced an inconsistent product which was only intermittently available.